 In truth, that thought is not completely wrong.
 These bets are a bit of a hybrid wager that combines elements of both point spreads and moneylines.

 As their names imply, the puck line and run line are bets that sportsbooks offer for hockey and baseball games, respectively.
 Because hockey and baseball games are low-scoring affairs compared to basketball and football, it is tougher for sportsbooks to set a traditional spread.

 Instead, the oddsmakers set the spread at a static 1.5 goals or runs for each team.
 There are still favorites and underdogs, but their estimated margin of victory remains the same.
 Of course, an estimate of 1.5 goals is not accurate for every single game.
 So, since sportsbooks cannot adjust the spread, they adjust the payout ratios — which are in the moneyline format.

 So, even though the Predators are laying 1.5 goals to the Blackhawks, they are actually an underdog to beat the spread.
-In other words, William Hill believes that it is much more likely that the Blackhawks will cover the spread, and is requiring a $160 bet to win $100 on the puck line.
+In other words, Caesars believes that it is much more likely that the Blackhawks will cover the spread, and is requiring a $160 bet to win $100 on the puck line.

 Yes.
 You will find moneyline bets still available after the game is in progress.

 As is the case with all live bets, you should be cautious.
 Unlike pregame wagers of the same name, live betting options have not had the chance to be molded by line adjustments and smart money and are much less predictable.

 On the other hand, the lack of predictability can work to your advantage, too.
 A sportsbook could easily overreact and offer overly favorable odds for a team to make a comeback, for instance.
 If a team you’re following has a history of coming from behind or starting slowly, you may be able to grab some value after the game is underway.